YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

    $ mupip replicate -instance_create -name=America
    $ mupip replicate -source -start -buffsize=$jnlpool_size -secondary=localhost:1234 -log=A2B.log -instsecondary=Brazil

 This example starts the Source Server at port 1234 for the replicating instance Brazil.
 The Source Server creates a Journal Pool.
-A GT.M Process writes the updated journal records to the Journal Pool.
+A YottaDB Process writes the updated journal records to the Journal Pool.
 Then, the Source Server process transports each record from the Journal Pool to Brazil via a TCP/IP connection.

 .. note::
    Before starting replication, always remember to rundown every replicated database region then start the Source Server.

 .. note::
-   YottaB/GT.M updates to replicated regions are permitted only on the originating instance and disabled on ALL other replicating instances.
+   YottaB updates to replicated regions are permitted only on the originating instance and disabled on ALL other replicating instances.

 The Source Server records actions and errors in A2B.log.
 It also periodically record statistics such as the current backlog, the number of journal records sent since the last log, the rate of transmission, the starting and current JNL_SEQNO, and the path of the filter program, if any.